thingsboard/thingsboard.lwm2m.demo.client/README.md

 Our demos use the [logback](https://logback.qos.ch/) backend.
 Since 2.0.0-M5, a verbosity option (`-v, -vv`, ...) allows changing the log level.

-To activate more logs for these demos, see [More logs on ThingsBoard LwM2M Demo Client](#more-logs-on-thingsboard-lw-demo-client) or read the logback documentation.
+To activate more logs for these demos, see [More logs on ThingsBoard LwM2M Demo Client](#more-logs-on-thingsboard-lw-demo-client) or read the [logback documentation](https://logback.qos.ch/manual/configuration.html).

 ### More logs on ThingsBoard LwM2M Demo Client

-You could also try to activate more logs on the Leshan demo by adding this to your command line:
+You could also try to activate more logs on the hingsBoard LwM2M Demo Client by adding this to your command line:

 ```sh
 -Dlogback.configurationFile="path_to_your_logback_config.xml"